 I can see how why the Scandinavians, Icelanders and Greenlanders have so much energy – you just don’t get tired!
 Ever!!
 I ended up going to bed about 1am and when I awoke in the ‘night’ I had to peak out of my blackout blinds to really believe all the ‘it’s light all night’ talk.
 It’s not a myth, no one is telling porkies – it honestly doesn’t get dark.

-Amy Snow – Nordic Sales Manager
+Amy Snow – Nordic Specialist

 The light and colours are incredible

-Whilst camping in Asbyrgi National Park in north-east Iceland, my partner and I decided to go for a walk after dinner up Eyjan (“The Island”), the high cliff formation that juts out into Asbyrgi canyon like a ship’s prow, dividing it almost in two.
+Whilst camping in Asbyrgi National Park in north east Iceland, my partner and I decided to go for a walk after dinner up Eyjan (“The Island”), the high cliff formation that juts out into Asbyrgi canyon like a ship’s prow, dividing it almost in two.

 We sat at the tip of Eyjan late into the evening – the midnight sun cast a golden, almost syrupy light over the landscape, low on the horizon but bright, making for fantastic colours and long shadows in the wide expanse of the national park below us.
 An amazing sight.